 This famous battle on England's south coast saw the end of Anglo-Saxon rule and the beginning of a new era of English history.

-In Medieval II: Total War Collection the Battle of Hastings serves as the game's tutorial.
+In Total War: MEDIEVAL II - Definitive Edition the Battle of Hastings serves as the game's tutorial.
 Take command of the Norman army, defeat the Anglo-Saxon King Harold Godwinson, and claim England as your own!

 There were serveral major crusades during this period, where Christians drawn from all over western Europe fought Muslim armies in the Middle East.
 Their aim was to guarantee pilgrims access to sites in the Holy Land, especially Jerusalem.

-In Medieval II: Total War Collection you embark on crusades at the behest of the Pope.
+In Total War: MEDIEVAL II - Definitive Edition you embark on crusades at the behest of the Pope.
 A crusade is a huge event in the game, which may unite many Roman Catholic factions in common causes, for example, to liberate Christian populations from Islamic rule.
 Successful factions will be greatly rewarded; refuse the Pope at your peril!

 In the 13th century the Mongols stormed Europe.
 The Slavic states, Hungary and Poland bore the brunt of their ferocious attacks, which brought about massive population movements.

 The Mongols have the most powerful cavalry units in the game; defeating them takes careful planning and experienced units!